 - Sigmund is an Australian based Psychologist who travels to NZ to give his training.
 He also conducts trainings in Australia and Asia which New Zealanders are welcome to attend.
 Details of his training can be found at emdr.com.au.
 Sigmund also organises the Masterclass level of training, which can be registered for on his website.

-Astrid Katzur (Clinical Psychologist) is running group supervision training for Weekend 2 on 26.03.2018 from 9 – 4 in Wellington.
+Astrid Katzur (Clinical Psychologist) is running group case consultation for Weekend 1 on 29.10.2018 from 9 – 4 in Wellington.
 The venue is The Practice, Level 6, 85 The terrace, Wellington 6011.
-Group training for Wk2 is also in Nelson on 23.02.
-2018, 9-4 at the Nelson Clinic.
 People can register by sending an email on email@example.com or contacting her on her mobile 021 1573494.

 FURTHER TRAINING OPPORTUNITIES